owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 This example is using a pre-trained inception model ([http://arxiv.org/abs/1512.00567](http://arxiv.org/abs/1512.00567)).
 The program starts by downloading the pre-trained model, creates a graph, and try to guess labels on a given image.

-I will simply add the the expected interface to transform this example into a Cortex compatible with my previous declaration (_some error check and some code has been omited for clarity_):
+I will simply add the expected interface to transform this example into a Cortex compatible with my previous declaration (_some error check and some code has been omited for clarity_):

 {{< highlight go >}}
 type sampleTensorflowCortex struct{}